 Memberships allow yogis to book classes within a certain timeframe.
 A regular membership expires after the indicated timeframe has passed.
 Recurring memberships, on the other hand, are renewed automatically every month.
 Read more about the difference between regular memberships and recurring memberships.

-Let's say you want to offer your yogis a temporary unlimited summer program at a discounted rate.
+Let's say you want to offer your yogis a 3 months summer program with unlimited credits at a discounted rate.
 Creating a class pass for this offer wouldn't make sense since it would be an unlimited program for a definite period of time.
 There's no need to work with a credit-based system because the number of classes offered or attended in the program isn't important.
 Creating a membership for this offer that expires after the summer, on the other hand, would make more sense.

 When you have yogis who prefer attending one class a week for a period of, say, 6 months, it makes more sense to offer a class pass for this type of activity level.
 That's because class passes concern the number of classes rather than the period of time.
 Class passes use a credit-based system; one credit equals one class.